dcos/dcos-e2e/API.md

 ##### `log_output_live`

-If set to `True`, the output of the DC/OS installation process will be logged.
+If set to `True`, the output of the DC/OS installation process will be logged live.
+To see these logs in pytest tests, use the -s flag.

 #### `install_dcos_from_path(build_artifact, extra_config=None, log_output_live=False)`